container23/caml/README.md

 ## Running app locally

-Before you start, you'll need to [create a Discord app](https://discord.com/developers/applications) with the proper permissions:
+Before you start, you'll need to [create a Discord app](https://discord.com/developers/applications) with the proper permissions as described below. in OAuth2 section ensure autorization is set to:
+ * In-app autorization
+ * both scopes are selected
     - `applications.commands`
+    - `bot`
+* text-permission section
-- `bot` (with Send Messages enabled)
+    - Send Messages
+    - Use slash commands

+Under Bot section
+ * use (reset) the token for the env file
+ * ensure public bot & oath2 code grant are enabled

 First clone the project:
 ```